-This research provided insight into the potential impact of PAHs, PCBs and nutrients on 515 bacterial community in sediments along the Montenegrin coast.
-Total PAHs have a statistically 516 significant influence on bacterial phyla diversity.
-The influence of PAH and PCB in the most 517 518 polluted SBL site was manifested as an increased abundance of Alphaproteobacteria.
-OTUs affiliated to phyla BRC1, Dadabacteria and Spirochaetes, are indicating their persistence and 519 520 possible potential for degradation of aromatic compounds.
-Members of Dadaproteobacteria significantly correlated with PAH and PCB, while members of SRB bacteria 521 522 (Syntrophobacteraceae) and Thermoanaerobaculaceae counted higher relative abundance at the inner and middle part of the Boka Kotorska Bay.
-Our data highlighted the presence of 523 family Woeseiaceace within Steroidobacterales, especially at ADB station (sand sediment 524 station) highly correlated with TOC.
-The functional capabilities potentially related to 525 biodegradation of aromatic compounds and active transport systems showed a high difference 526 between the SBL and other stations, indicating that microbial community was not only affected 527 by PAHs and PCBs, but also with concertation of nutrients and physio-chemical characteristics 528 of compounds.
-Further research can reveal the potential of bacterial community found at the 529 SBL station contributing to the new insights into the biodegradation and bioremediation.
-At 530 531 the environmental health level, the molecular and chemical characterization gives us a useful baseline for future monitoring programs.
-532
+This research provided insight into the potential impact of PAHs, PCBs and nutrients on bacterial community in sediments along the Montenegrin coast.
+Total PAHs and TOC have a statistically significant influence on bacterial diversity on the OTU level.
+The influence of PAH and PCB in the most polluted SBL site was manifested as an increased abundance of Alphaproteobacteria.
+OTUs affiliated to phyla BRC1, Dadabacteria and Spirochaetes, are indicating their persistence and possible potential for the degradation of aromatic compounds.
+Members of Dadaproteobacteria significantly correlated with PAH and PCB, while members of SRB bacteria (Syntrophobacteraceae) and Thermoanaerobaculaceae counted higher relative abundance at the inner and middle part of the Boka Kotorska Bay.
+Our data highlighted the presence of family Woeseiaceace within Steroidobacterales, especially at ADB station where a high correlation with TOC were determined.
+The functional capabilities potentially related to biodegradation of aromatic compounds and active transport systems showed a high difference between the SBL and other stations, indicating that microbial community was not only affected by PAHs and PCBs, but also with nutrients concentrations, physio-chemical characteristics and sediment granulometric composition.
+Further research can reveal the potential of bacterial community found at the SBL in new biodegradation and bioremediation pathways.
+At the environmental health level, the molecular and chemical characterization of the selected sites gives us a useful baseline for future monitoring programs, especially with the cost reduction of metagenomic analysis.

-534 CRediT author statement
+CRediT author statement

-Sandra Jokanović: Writing - original draft, Investigation.
-Katarina Kajan: Formal analysis, Writing - original draft, Software.
-Svetlana Perović: Funding acquisition, Supervision, Conceptualization.
-Vesna Mačić: Funding acquisition, Resources, Conceptualization.
-Sandi Orlić: Funding acquisition, Writing - review & editing, Conceptualization, Methodology.
+- 579 Sandra Jokanović: Writing original draft, Investigation.
+Katarina Kajan: Formal analysis, - Writing original draft, Software.
+Svetlana Perović: Funding acquisition, Supervision, - 581 Conceptualization.
+Maja Ivančić: Formal analysis.
+Vesna Mačić: Funding acquisition, - Resources, Conceptualization.
+Sandi Orlić: Funding acquisition, Writing review & editing, - 583 Conceptualization, Methodology.

-540 Acknowledgements
+Acknowledgements

-The study was partially supported by bilateral project Montenegro-Croatia: Phylogenetic analysis of the diversity of bacterial communities in sediment of the Boka Kotorska Bay (FILOSED) and partially supported under the project STIM - REI, Contract Number: KK.01.1.1.01.0003, a project funded by the European Union through the European Regional Development Fund - the Operational Programme Competitiveness and Cohesion 2014-2020 (KK.01.1.1.01).
+- 586 The study was partially supported by bilateral project Montenegro-Croatia: Phylogenetic - analysis of the diversity of bacterial communities in sediment of the Boka Kotorska Bay - 588 (FILOSED) and partially supported under the project STIM REI, Contract Number: - 589 KK.01.1.1.01.0003, a project funded by the European Union through the European Regional - 590 Development Fund the Operational Programme Competitiveness and Cohesion 2014-2020 - 591 (KK.01.1.1.01).